mstorsjo/llvm-mingw/README.md

 building it, allowing a full from-scratch build of all components in one command.

-The only prerequisite for building is Docker; you can also follow the steps of the Dockerfile and build manually within a normal linux environment, but Docker provides reproducibility by building in a known, empty environment.
+The toolchain can be reproducibly built into a Docker image, or be built and installed in the host environment (currently only tested on Linux and macOS).

-To build, just do:
+To build and install all components, just do:

+    ./build-all.sh <target-dir>

+To build the toolchain in Docker, run:

     docker build .

-This will download and build all parts of the toolchain, and build a few demo apps to show and verify that the toolchain works.
+In addition to building the toolchain itself (just like `build-all.sh` does), this also builds a few demo apps to show and verify that the toolchain works.

 Other branches in this repo contain patches that might not have been merged upstream yet, and tests of building third party projects using